golanlevin/60-212/2024/assignments/assignment_7b.md

 ## 7.6.
 Generative Composition: Hexagonal Truchet Tiles

-The purpose of this exercise is to strengthen your skills in generative form-making with modular (pixel-like) design elements.
+*(25%, 2 hours)* The purpose of this exercise is to strengthen your skills in generative form-making with modular (pixel-like) design elements.

 > *Making procedural patterns is a mental exercise in finding minimal reusable elements.
 This practice is old; we as a species have been using grids and patterns to decorate textiles, floors and borders of objects for a long time: from meander patterns in ancient Greece, to Chinese lattice design, the pleasure of repetition and variation catches our imagination.
 Take some time to look at decorative patterns and see how artists and designers have a long history of navigating the fine edge between the predictability of order and the surprise of variation and chaos.
 From Arabic geometrical patterns, to gorgeous African fabric designs, there is an entire universe of patterns to learn from.* — From the [*Book of Shaders*](https://thebookofshaders.com/09/) by Patricio Gonzalez-Vivo & Jen Lowe.